owenh000/addrcollector/README.rst

-2. If that path is included in your `PATH` environment variable, you can run the ``addrcollector`` command without typing the entire path., To set up this, if it hasn't been done already, add the following code in your ``~/.bash_profile`` (it may be ``~/.profile`` for a shell other than Bash):
+2. If that path is included in your `PATH` environment variable, you can run the ``addrcollector`` command without typing the entire path.
+To set this up (if it hasn't been done already), add the following code in your ``~/.bash_profile`` (it may be ``~/.profile`` for a shell other than Bash):